akvo/akvo-flow-docs/docs/fieldapp/4-surveys-to-device/4-1-getting-surveys-on-device.rst

 3. The SD card will show up as an external hard disk.
 It may be called "NO NAME".
 Open this folder.
 This folder has the content of the SD card on your phone.
 Select the subfolder "fieldsurvey".

-3 Transfering the bootstrap file
+3. Transferring the bootstrap file
 *********************************
 1. Download the Bootstrap .zip file by clicking on the link contained in the email.
 Put the file on your computer somewhere.